-If you’re looking for Irish adventures, Kinsale, is calling your name.
+If you’re looking for Irish adventures, Kinsale, Ireland, is calling your name.
 This tiny seaside town places you smack dab in the center of a painting.
 Kinsale’s vibrant streets are lined with rainbow-colored houses, and the emerald cliffs in the distance spill into a harbor full of bright, cheery sailboats.

 When you’ve finished filling your memory card with scenic city shots, it’s time to wetsuit-up, because the water sports in Kinsale are extraordinary.